mienaikoe/ziyu/Chapters/3-5-Chapter19.md

 "Crew!", Shimba addressed the crowd of around twenty.
 The volume of hae voice shocked Melna out of her daydream.
 "This is uh.."
 Thi leaned toward Melna, trying to remember her name.

-"Melka-", she hinted to hae, "Be'ka!" thi shouted confidently.
-"This is Be'ka."
+"Melka-", she hinted to hae, "Belka!" thi shouted confidently.
+"This is Belka."

-"Oy," They all greeted her.
+They all greeted her out of sync with boisterous "Oy!"s and "Ai!"s.
 She was too paranoid about her identity to correct Shimba, but also too amused to mind.

-"She'll be joining us for a trip to Heiko before Yansha."
+"Belka will be joining us for a trip to Heiko before Yansha."

 "Heiko?"
 A maman approached the two, doing a once over of Melna with a disgusted look before thi ignored her and addressed Shimba.
 Thi spoke under hae breath but Melna could still hear hae.

 "Have you gone mad?" thi asked.
 Melna thought that her cover might have been blown, but Shimba remained unfazed, unwavering.

+"Oh shut up, Panna," Shimba snapped in an oddly reassuring way.
+"Your worries will kill you before anything else gets a chance."

+Thi shot back, "Maybe if you weren't so obsessed with that maman from Rudj–"

-"We'll be fine, Panna.
-We will take her as far as the blockade, and then be on our way."
+"– We'll take Belka just short of the blockade, and then be on our way.
+You'll hardly notice her."

-Thi made a strange sound with the tips of hae tongue, then looked back at Melna.
+Panna made a strange sound with the tips of hae tongue, then turned hae gaze toward Melna.

 "You bring us anything?" thi demanded.
 Melna's cheeks flushed in embarassment, not knowing that she would be expected to bring something.